-- 155. In view of the above, the Panel is of the opinion that compensation owed by the Club to the Coach as per Article 7.3 of the Employment Contract and equal to his "outstanding NET fixed cash remuneration [...] until the end of the season" (emphasis added) could only mean until the end of the 2019 season, given that the 2018 sporting season had already ended on 11 November 2018. - The term "season" appearing in the Employment Contract can only refer to the football season.
-156. The Employment Contract leaves no doubt that it had been signed between the parties with the intention to last for multiple "season".
-Under the circumstances, the expression of the contractual autonomy of the parties was such that they agreed to sign a contract for more than one season, but also agreed that, in case of termination, the maximum compensation due corresponded to the season's salary, if termination had occurred the first day of the season, and the minimum that of one day. - Therefore, taking into account that extended validity of the Employment Contract until 31 157.
-December 2020 and Coach's total fixed remuneration "(i)n the 2019 season, the NET sum of Euro [...]"
-(Article 5.1 of the Employment Contract), the Panel finds that the Coach is entitled to compensation in the amount of the annual income of the 2019 season, i.e. EUR [...]. - Furthermore, the Panel takes into account that the Appellant did not explicitly contest either 158. the fact or the calculation of the awarded remuneration in the Appealed Decision in the amount of EUR [...], corresponding to the Coach's outstanding bonus due to him in accordance with Article 5.3. of the Employment Contract.
-Furthermore, it is undisputed by the Parties that the Club reached the eleventh position of the CSL table.
-Therefore, the Panel finds that this remuneration in the amount of EUR [...] is due to be paid to the Coach in addition to the amount of EUR [...], being on this point in line with the Appealed Decision. - 159.
-In addition, the Panel observes that none of the Parties have challenged the application of the interest rate or the starting date thereof ruled on in the Appealed Decision, and, therefore, decides that the Club shall pay an interest at the rate of 5% p.a. on the established amount of compensation (i.e. EUR [...]) and an interest rate of 5% p.a. on the established outstanding remuneration (i.e. EUR [...]) as ordered and defined by the Single Judge of the FIFA PSC. - For the avoidance of doubt, the Panel observes that, by comparing the "indemnity clause" of 160. the Coach stipulated by Article 7.1 of the Employment Contract, the Coach would have to pay the same amount of compensation ("Euro [...]") to the Club, in case he had unilaterally terminated the Employment Contract without just cause on the same day. - In due consideration of the developments mentioned above, the Panel concludes that the 161.
-Club is obliged to pay to the Coach an amount of EUR [...] as outstanding remuneration and an amount of EUR [...] as compensation for the termination of the Employment Contract without just cause.
-In that respect, the Appealed Decision must be corrected.

-- iv.
-Potential reduction of the compensation - 162.
+- 155. In view of the above, the Panel is of the opinion that compensation owed by the Club to the Coach as per Article 6.3 of the Employment Contract and equal to his "outstanding NET fixed cash remuneration [...] until the end of the season" (emphasis added) could only mean until the end of the 2019 season, given that the 2018 sporting season had already ended on 11 November 2018. - 156.
+The term "season" appearing in the Employment Contract can only refer to the football season.
+The Employment Contract leaves no doubt that it had been signed between the parties with the intention to last for multiple "seasons."
+Under the circumstances, the expression of the contractual autonomy of the parties was such that they agreed to sign a contract for more than one season, but also agreed that, in case of termination, the maximum compensation due corresponded to the season's salary, if termination had occurred the first day of the season, and the minimum that of one day. - 157.
+Therefore, taking into account that extended validity of the Employment Contract until 31 December 2020 and Coach's total fixed remuneration "(i)n the 2019 season, the NET sum of Euro [...]"
+(Article 4 of the Employment Contract), the Panel finds that the Coach is entitled to compensation in the amount of the annual income of the 2019 season, i.e. EUR [...]. - 158.
+In addition, the Panel observes that none of the Parties have challenged the application of the interest rate or the starting date thereof ruled on in the Appealed Decision, and, therefore, decides that the Club shall pay an interest at the rate of 5% p.a. on the established amount of compensation (i.e. EUR [...]), as ordered and defined by the Single Judge of the FIFA PSC. - 159.
+For the avoidance of doubt, the Panel observes that, by comparing the "indemnity clause" of the Coach stipulated by Article 6.1 of the Employment Contract, the Coach would have to pay the same amount of compensation ("Euro [...]") to the Club, in case he had unilaterally terminated the Employment Contract without just cause on the same day. - 160.
+In due consideration of the developments mentioned above, the Panel concludes that the Club is obliged to pay an amount of EUR [...] to the Coach for the termination of the Employment Contract without just cause.
+In that respect, the Appealed Decision must be corrected. - iv.
+Potential reduction of the compensation - 161.
 Based on sustained CAS jurisprudence, deriving from Article 337c (2) of the SCO: